It's one of the most abundant minerals in your body.

-Here's what you'll find in every extraordinary capsule of MSM with Organic Sulfur Complex:
+Here's what you'll find in every extraordinary capsule of MSM:

 - OptiMSM® (Methylsulfonylmethane) – I only wanted the best MSM ingredient in my sulfur formula and believe I definitely found it with OptiMSM.
 Due to the manufacturer's 4-stage rigorous distillation process, consistency and purity became non-issues.
 I also kept the dosage low at 1000mg per serving.

 - R-Alpha Lipoic Acid (from Sodium R-Alpha Lipoate) – Due to its capability to increase glutathione levels and to be readily absorbed when taken orally, I made sure alpha lipoic acid (ALA) was included in this formula.* Plus, I didn't just go half-way… instead I took it to another level.
 Not only is R-alpha lipoic acid (R-ALA) the preferred form of lipoic acid, the R-ALA that I chose is superior in stabilization and can provide up to 21 times more bioavailability.*

 - Organic Sulfur Vegetable Blend – Naturally-occurring organo-sulfur compounds can be found in certain vegetables.
 One such group of nutrients called isothiocyanates are derived from sulfur-containing compounds found in cruciferous vegetables like broccoli, kale, and collard greens.
 Allicin, another organo-sulfur compound, is the beneficial phytochemical found in garlic.

-- Commitment to consistency and high quality – As with the other supplements I offer on my site, MSM with Organic Sulfur Complex is no exception when it comes to my commitment to providing high quality.
+- Commitment to consistency and high quality – As with the other supplements I offer on my site, MSM is no exception when it comes to my commitment to providing high quality.

 How This Manufacturer 'Hit the Ball Out of the Park'